 2016 was the year I finally fell in love again, as well.
 I fell in love in 2014, only to have it crushed in 2015.
 I then got with someone else but before I could truly commit to it, I was diagnosed and we just kinda sorta drifted?
 I haven’t heard from him since.
 I sort of gave up looking after that, I had my health and my life to get back on track.
 But 2016 brought me back into the world of relationships, Hazel Grace style. — Yep.
 We basically met through a cancer support group.
 It was kind of nice being with someone that you didn’t have to explain the gory details to, because he had been through it too.
 It was nice.
 He was lovely.
 We lived 2 and a half hours away from one another, which sucked.
 But we made it work tremendously well.

 Well for a while anyway.
 It didn’t take long for everything to turn sour.
-I won’t go into details, because honestly it’s kind of personal, but I never thought someone would make me immune to the word “bitch” and “cunt” as insults, but he did.
+I won’t go into details, because honestly it’s kind of personal.
 So in 2015 style, 2016 also made me fall out of love either. — Though I’m not turning away from relationships completely this time.
 In a bid to cheer me up, my friend downloaded Tinder for me (yes you can groan), and I’m just sort of giving that a go really.
 Wish me luck!

 Other than that 2016 has brought me some really good experiences.
 In May I got to go to Birmingham for Asylum 16, a Supernatural convention that one of my friends had brought me a ticket for, for my birthday.
 It was my second time travelling somewhere without my mum, but my first time travelling with a friend (last time I travelled solo) so it was nice to have someone to wander around and take in Birmingham with, as we managed to go explore the actual city including the Think Tank museum as well as go to the convention.
 The convention was amazing, if a bit badly organised, and I can only wish I get to go again in the future.
 I’m in love with Birmingham as well as the conventions.
 So here’s to next time!